kyma-project/busola/docs/extensibility/form-widgets.md

 - **enum[]** - an array of options to generate **dropdown** with input field.
 - **placeholder** - specifies a short hint about the input field value.
+- **required** - a boolean which specifies if field is required.
+Default value is taken from CRD, if doesn't exist in CRD th default is false.

 #### Example